 Post-publication peer review

-This is a useful system as it allows the journal to publish work more quickly.
-The problem with this type of review lies in the fact that the information can be disseminated widely, but also be inaccurate or incomplete.
+This peer-review process’ strongest point is also it’s greatest weakness.
+Information can be disseminated widely and quickly, but also be inaccurate or incomplete.
 The post-publication review process is something that encourages good faith collaboration, and can create a strong foundation to tackle important issues quickly.

 Importantly, for a journal, this can help to increase the speed of publication.
 Because there is an every-increasing need for more information, more quickly, this can be a powerful tool in the publication process.